-During the 39 week period ended December 28, 2013 and the fiscal years ended March 30, 2013 and March 31, 2012, we paid \$14.0 million, \$10.2 million and \$0.2 million, respectively, in income tax payments.
+During the fiscal year ended January 3, 2015, the 39 week period ended December 28, 2013 and the fiscal year ended March 30, 2013, we paid \$27.4 million, \$14.0 million and \$10.2 million, respectively, in income tax payments.

-Net cash used in investing activities increased \$12.3 million in the 39 week period ended December 28, 2013 compared to the 40 week period ended January 5, 2013 primarily due to capital expenditures which increased \$3.3 million and an increase in cash used for acquisitions of \$6.9 million.
-Military, Food Distribution and Retail segments utilized 6.0%, 37.3% and 56.7% of capital expenditures, respectively.
-Expenditures in the 39 week period ended December 28, 2013 were primarily related to three major store remodels, one new Valu Land store, the implementation of AGV's in our grocery distribution warehouse, a distribution center expansion, land for future store development and several minor store remodels.
-We expect capital expenditures to range from \$77.0 million to \$82.0 million for fiscal 2014.
+Net cash used in investing activities increased \$16.1 million in the fiscal year ended January 3, 2015 compared to the comparable 51 week period ended December 28, 2013 primarily due to capital expenditures which increased \$44.7 million, partially offset by a decrease in cash paid for acquisitions of \$20.6 million and an increase in proceeds from the sale of assets of \$9.7 million.
+Net cash used in investing activities increased \$24.5 million in the fiscal year ended January 3, 2015 compared to the 39 week period ended December 28, 2013 primarily due to capital expenditures which increased \$52.8 million, a decrease in cash paid for acquisitions of \$20.6 million and an increase in proceeds from the sales of assets of \$9.7 million.
+Military, Food Distribution and Retail segments utilized 16.8%, 35.5% and 47.7% of capital expenditures, respectively, for the fiscal year ended January 3, 2015.
+Expenditures in the fiscal year ended January 3, 2015 were primarily related to ten major store remodels, one new store, a distribution center expansion and many minor store remodels.
+We expect capital expenditures to range from \$75.0 million to \$80.0 million for fiscal 2015.

 Net cash used in financing activities includes cash paid and received related to our long-term borrowings, dividends paid, purchase of SpartanNash common stock, financing fees paid, tax benefits of stock compensation and proceeds from the issuance of common stock.
-The increase in cash used in financing activities in the 39 week period ended December 28, 2013 compared to the comparable 40 week period ended January 5, 2013 was primarily due to a decrease in net proceeds from borrowings of \$8.3 million, an increase in financing fees paid of \$6.7 million and an increase of dividends paid of \$0.7 million, partially offset by a decrease in share repurchases of \$11.4 million.
-The increase in dividends paid was due to a 12.5% increase in dividends from \$0.08 per share to \$0.09 per share that was approved by the Board of Directors and announced on May 17, 2013.
-Following the Nash-Finch merger discussed above, SpartanNash will initially pay quarterly dividends of \$0.12 per share.
+The increase in cash used in financing activities in the fiscal year ended January 3, 2015 compared to the comparable 51 week period ended December 28, 2013 was primarily due to an increase in net payments on borrowings of \$23.6 million, an increase of dividends paid of \$10.4 million and share repurchases of \$5.0 million, partially offset by a decrease in financing fees paid of \$8.6 million.
+The increase in cash used in financing activities in the fiscal year ended January 3, 2015 compared to the 39 week period ended December 28, 2013 was primarily due to an increase in net payments on borrowings of \$48.6 million, an increase of dividends paid of \$12.2 million and share repurchases of \$5.0 million, partially offset by a decrease in financing fees paid of \$8.6 million.
+The increase in dividends paid was due to an increase in the number of shares outstanding due to the merger with Nash-Finch Company as well as an increase in the dividend rate.
 Although we expect to continue to pay a quarterly cash dividend, adoption of a dividend policy does not commit the Board of Directors to declare future dividends.
 Each future dividend will be considered and declared by the Board of Directors at its discretion.
 Whether the Board of Directors continues to declare dividends and repurchase shares depends on a number of factors, including our future financial condition, anticipated profitability and cash flows and compliance with the terms of our credit facilities.
-Our current maturities of longterm debt and capital lease obligations at December 28, 2013 are \$7.3 million.
+Our current maturities of long-term debt and capital lease obligations at January 3, 2015 are \$19.8 million.
 Our ability to borrow additional funds is governed by the terms of our credit facilities.